Free Instant Pot cooking times printable so you know exactly how long meat, vegetables and dry beans take to cook perfectly in your pressure cooker.

 All times on sheet are pressure high and approximate of course depending on the thickness of your piece of meat but a very helpful guide going forward and have helped me create many recipes now that I know about how long each meat takes to cook in my pressure cooker.

 If you’re looking for how to cook frozen chicken in your Instant Pot as well as ground beef I have that too.
-I hope it helps you as much as it has for me!

 - For Instant Pot vegetable cook times here is the printable